filipmikolajzeglen/fmz-video-player/README.md

 ## Configuration

-Current version 2.1.0 has all configuration parameters in `com.filipmikolajzeglen.video.VideoPlayerConfiguration`.
+Current version 2.1.0 has all configuration parameters in `video.com.filipmikolajzeglen.fmzvideoplayer.VideoPlayerConfiguration`.
 In future this configuration will be moved to application.properties and then used for additional config view.

 **PRIMARY_COLOR** is a String expressing the hex code for the color of time and volume sliders.